olidacombe/ConfQL/data-resolver/README.md

 Filesystem yaml data resolvers.

-> See the [source repo](https://github.com/olidacombe/confql) for more detailed information.
+> See the [confql source repo](https://github.com/olidacombe/confql) for more detailed information.

 License: MIT